pmaasz/BehatMailExtension/ReadMe.md

 1) Implement the MailAwareContext in your feature context

-2) Use the Mail trait in your context.
+2) Use the MailTrait in your context.

 ````